MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 ---
 title: What is semantic link?
-description: Get an overview of semantic link, which lets you connect semantic models with Synapse Data Science in Microsoft Fabric. ms.reviewer: mopeakande ms.author: marcozo
+description: Get an overview of semantic link, which lets you connect semantic models and Synapse Data Science in Microsoft Fabric. ms.reviewer: mopeakande ms.author: marcozo
 author: eisber